Yuiko-tsr/unit-3/Project/Manaha'sCrepeStore.md

             return results.fetchall()#return multiple rows
         return results.fetchone() #return a single value
 ```
+The code above is an example of a function that is used many times throughout the code.
+By creating such function we can concisely and efficiently write code which is both helpful for myself as well as other developers that may view the code in the future.

 ## Registration
 ```.py
 sql_query = "SELECT uname from users"